-- Work up options to deliver supported accommodation scheme(s) for single homeless cohort clients - Work with local social landlords to deliver Housing First accommodation in the borough - Monitor and review the outcomes of clients placed in the Council's Housing First style scheme with a view to delivering additional projects
+- Work up options to deliver supported accommodation scheme(s) for single homeless cohort clients - Work with local social landlords to deliver Housing First accommodation in the borough

-7. Priority Four: Improve access to and the range of accommodation options
+7. Objective Four: Improve access to and the range of accommodation options

 Continuing to deliver additional homes across a range of tenures to meet many different needs is a significant challenge in the borough.
 The primary focus of our Strategy is the prevention of homelessness by saving tenancies wherever possible.
 Assisting households into alternative housing is our option when tenancies cannot be saved or when clients require a specific type of housing such as specialist supported accommodation.